 - Use 2 tablespoons of water, white grape juice, or apple cider added with a touch of lime juice.

 Considering that not everyone can consume liquor whenever they want, having recipes that require the use of alcohol can be a bit troublesome.
 Luckily, there are several easy homemade non-alcoholic alternatives that you can use to substitute for liquor for cooking.
-Hopefully, this article was able to provide you with enough information as to how you can make.
-Learn more about non-alcoholic drinks here!
+Hopefully, this article was able to provide you with enough information as to how you can make it.
+Learn more about healthy alternatives here!